Lemon Myrtle (Backhousia citriodora)

 I don’t have lemongrass or lemon zest available?
 Can I use lemon myrtle as a substitute?

-Yes, you can use lemon myrtle as a flavor substitute for lemongrass or lemon zest.
+Yes, you can use lemon myrtle as a flavour substitute for lemongrass or lemon zest.